oerjanberger/semester-project-2/README.md

 npm install node-sass
 ```

-3. Add an ".env" file at the root of the project and copy this information
+3. Add an `.env` file at the root of the project and copy this information
 ```bash
 HOST=0.0.0.0
 PORT=1337